How To Prune Hydrangeas

 Endless Summer Hydrangea

-Endless Summer Hydrangeas are very forgiving and will not suffer if left unpruned, or if pruned at the "wrong" time.
-In fact, young, recently planted shrubs are best left alone for a few years.
-Unlike other French, ball-type hydrangeas that bloom on old wood, Endless Summer will bloom on both old and new wood.
-This means you can prune Endless Summer hydrangea just about anytime when there are not buds forming on the plants.
-That being said, I prune my Endless Summer Hydrangeas every three years or so to remove old stems/branches.
+I do a somewhat heavy pruning on my Endless Summer Hydrangeas every three years or so to remove old stems/branches.
 The older stems will usually have a darker color.
-I prune these older stems in late winter by cutting them back to about a foot above the ground making sure to leave a leaf bud on the stem.
+I cut these older stems in late winter to about a foot above the ground, making sure to leave a leaf bud on the stem.
 When done I've usually removed about 1/2 to 2/3 of the stems and the plant looks a little thin.
-But, when spring arrives and new growth starts to emerge, the plants bush back out thicker than ever!
+But, when spring arrives and new growth starts to emerge from the old stems I cut back, the plants bush back out thicker than ever!
 After pruning, I fertilize with a well-balanced, slow-release shrub and tree type fertilizer.

 Hydrangea French Collection

-French Hydrangeas
+French Hydrangeas - Mophead Hydrangeas

 These are the hydrangeas that produce the large, round clusters of blue, pink, white or red flowers during Summer.
 They bloom on the growth they put on the previous summer.
 This means that even though it is tempting to cut them back in the winter, when they are only bare sticks jutting out of the ground, don't do it!
-The flower bud are already formed and hidden in those bare sticks, so don't cut them off if you want flowers.
+The flower buds are already formed and hidden in those bare sticks, so don't cut them off if you want flowers.

-French Hydrangeas should be pruned right after they flower when the color of the blooms start to fade in summer.
+French Hydrangeas (Mopheads) should be pruned right after they flower when the color of the blooms start to fade in summer.
 Reach down into the bush and cut off the stems to about a foot high, right above a bud.
 The plant will put out new growth and form a nice round ball shaped bush.
 Do not prune French hydrangeas beyond two months prior to the first frost in your area.

 Hydrangea Lacecap Bloom